Didn't We Almost Have It All

 "Didn't We Almost Have It All" is a song recorded by American singer Whitney Houston for her second studio album, Whitney (1987).
 The song was written by Michael Masser and Will Jennings and produced by Masser.

 Initially, Houston's cover version of the Isley Brothers' "For the Love of You" was intended to be released as the second single from the album.
-However, the record label decided to release "Didn't We Almost Have It All" instead as all of Houston's singles had to be original material at this point of her career.
+However, the record label decided to release "Didn't We Almost Have It All", believing all Houston's material should be original.
 The song was released in July 1987 by Arista Records.

-"Didn't We Almost Have It All" received positive reviews from the music critics, who praised it lyrics, production, and Houston's vocal performance.
+"Didn't We Almost Have It All" received positive reviews from the music critics, who praised its lyrics, production, and Houston's vocal performance.
 It became Houston's fifth consecutive chart topper on the US Billboard Hot 100, staying there for two weeks and also reached the top 10 in various countries.

 A live performance from her September 2, 1987 concert in Saratoga Springs, New York was used as the official video and played on MTV, VH1, and BET.

-The recorded performance was also televised along with her performance of "I Wanna Dance with Somebody" at the 1987 MTV Video Music Awards on September 11.
+The recorded performance was also televised along with her performance of "I Wanna Dance with Somebody (Who Loves Me)" at the 1987 MTV Video Music Awards on September 11.

 At the 30th Annual Grammy Awards, it received a nomination for the Song of the Year.

-Composition
+Background

+As early as September 1986, following the success of Houston's landmark self-titled debut album, her label president Clive Davis requested submissions for Houston's sophomore album.
+That month, Davis received several songs from Michael Masser, the composer and producer of the hits "Saving All My Love for You", "All at Once" and "Greatest Love of All".
+Two of the songs he sent -- "You're Still My Man" (written with Gerry Goffin) and "Didn't We Almost Have It All" (written with Will Jennings) -- were eventually approved by Houston and Davis for the album.

+Like Masser, Jennings had previously worked with Davis, helping to pen fellow Arista artist Barry Manilow's "Looks Like We Made It" as well as another Arista act, Dionne Warwick's "I'll Never Love This Way Again".
+Also like Masser, Jennings composed an Academy Award-nominated movie anthem, "Up Where We Belong", a number one hit for Joe Cocker and Jennifer Warnes.
+The song would be the first time the two worked together.